commercetools/commercetools-docs-kit/packages/gatsby-theme-api-docs/README.md

 ### Resource Query Paramesters of Array Type

 All query parameters of array type are not rendered as arrays.
-Only the type (e.g. `String`) of the array items is rendered along with additional text in the description that reads `The parameter can be passed multiple times.`.
+Only the type (for example `String`) of the array items is rendered along with additional text in the description that reads `The parameter can be passed multiple times.`.